 Some forms of retinal degeneration, such as

-Vitamin A deficiency is very rare in the US, but still occurs in certain less developed countries.
+Vitamin A deficiency is rare in the United States, but still occurs in certain less developed countries.

 Disorders that affect the ability of the body to absorb vitamin A:

 Liver or pancreatic disordersIntestinal conditionsGastric bypass surgery for obesity